appscode/service-broker/docs/setup/install.md

 > After satisfying the prerequisites, all commands in this document assume that you're operating out of the root of this repository.

-## Install Service-Broker
+## Install Service Broker

-`AppsCode Service-Broker` can be installed via a script or as a Helm chart.
+`AppsCode Service Broker` can be installed via a script or as a Helm chart.

 - [Script](/docs/setup/install.md#Using-Script)
 - [Helm](/docs/setup/install.md#Using-Helm)